cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/02_users.md

 > ![](../../images/Users02.png)
 > - Use the provided search field for specific users by name or email address.
 > ![](../../images/Users03.png)

+{: .note }
+>If you invite the users in Admin | Expert mode:
+>- you can use the single user or multiple users option.
+>- you must select a specific Available template card.
+For more information, see [Access Card Templates](/access_management/#access-card-templates/).

 ## Editing Users
 {: .d-inline-block }